hypoxic/gopro-pwCreator/Readme.md

 c
 ```

-if using IDA be sure to open up the ports in linux and in your client pc's firewall
+If you are using IDA be sure to open up the ports in linux and in your client pc's firewall